projectglow/glow/docs/source/contributing.rst

 Contributing
 ============

-Glow started as an industry collaboration between databricks and the Regeneron Genetics Center.
+Glow began as an industry collaboration between databricks and the Regeneron Genetics Center.
-The goal is to help scientists and engineers solve genomics problems with data.
+The goal is to help scientists and engineers work together to solve genomics problems with data.

-We welcome contributions, and will work with you to include them in the project.
+We welcome contributions, and will collaborate with you to include them in the project.

 The sections below detail how to contribute.